-The VFQ Product Management Pathway and online course helps learners to bring ideas to life, from their generation to the development of prototypes, MVPs, and market-ready propositions.
+The VFQ Product Management Pathway helps learners to bring ideas to life, from their generation to the development of prototypes, MVPs, and market-ready propositions.
 It offers a structured process that uses theory and templates to drive action on challenges that are real to the learner.
 It guides learners through the latest thinking and how to implement it to build great products.

 Value, Flow, Quality (VFQ) is an action-learning education program focused on outcomes.
 Our philosophy is based on the idea that different people learn in different ways, and that the most impactful learning happens when people understand things and then get to apply those concepts directly in their own work.